-Appeal benefit decisions
+Appeal

-If you enable Appeals for your organization, citizens can appeal decisions on their benefits online from their citizen accounts on their own devices.
+If your organization includes appeals in their business process, citizens can appeal decisions on their benefits online from their citizen accounts on their own devices.
 If your organization uses the IBM Cúram Appeals application module, your organization can process appeals through the full appeals life cycle that is provided by that solution.